Skip to main content

 Symptom: Reports show sts-policy-invalid failures despite a published MTA-STS policy.

-Action: Update the MTA-STS policy to reflect the current MX servers.
+Action: Update the MTA-STS policy to list current MX servers.
+Increment the policy id.
+Next reports confirm the fix.

 Q: What is a TLS-RPT record?

-A: A TLS-RPT record is a DNS TXT record placed at _smtp._tls.yourdomain.com.
+A: A TLS-RPT record is a DNS TXT entry placed at _smtp._tls.yourdomain.com.
 It contains a rua= directive that tells sending servers where to deliver TLS failure reports (RFC 8460).
+Without this record, no server reports its connection errors to your domain.

 Q: What are the risks of running without TLS-RPT?

-A: You are blind.
-TLS failures happen silently -- no bounce, no notification, no log you can reach.
-Days or weeks can pass before you notice that emails from Google, Microsoft, or other major providers are being dropped or delivered unencrypted.
+A: Without TLS-RPT, you are blind.
+TLS failures happen silently: no bounce, no notification, no log you can access.
+Days or weeks can pass before you realize emails from major providers are being dropped or delivered unencrypted.

 Complementary tools